Healing the past

 One of the guys I met in Honolulu in 2004 and 2005 (whom I met again in 2010), was once fondled by his nanny growing up.
 I was actually told this by a shared friend of ours at first but even so, it did help me understand some of why and how he would touch me.
-Gently at times, too close and stiff at others and not really with an open bodylanguage.
-The same of course can be applied on understanding my own behavior.
-He later became a massage therapist which I look upon as very healing.
-And how many years it has taken me to dare "come on to" a man in person again the "right" way and see it working after this realization in 2012 when I had met someone to try again.
-(More in my books "The Call for Divine Mothering" and "The Call for Divine Fatherring".)
+Gently at times, too close and stiff at others and not really with an open body-language.
+And not always trusting women.
+Unless it was all our cultural differences.
+He later became a massage therapist which I look upon as very healing, after too having been deported, although in 2006 from Indonesia.

 Brave!
 It is.
 The bravest thing is not being a strong leader (which I too can be) but to admit in feeling how much of a real victim I have been and how victimized I had become.
-Feeling it first enables us to release it.
+Feeling it fully as an adult, enables us to release it.
 All in due time and in safety.